Multi-species Dark Matter with Warmth and Randomness: Model Main Results

 Our goal is to understand the growth of density perturbations in dark matter during radiation and matter domination.
 To this end, we define the density contrast in each species $\delta_S(\bx)=[\rho_S(\bx)-\bar{\rho}_S]/\bar{\rho}_S$, with the total density contrast $\delta(\bx)= [\rho(\bx)-\bar{\rho}]/\bar{\rho}=\sum_S \mathfrak{f}_S \delta_S(\bx)$ where $\mathfrak{f}_S\equiv \bar{\rho}_S/\bar{\rho}$.
 Their evolution is determined once we specify the initial velocity distributions $f^S(\bv)$ for each species at some early time in the radiation era, once all the species are non-relativistic.

 In Appendix \ref{App:Derivation}, starting with the Liouville equation for this gravitationally clustering multispecies system, we arrive at expressions for the time evolution of the power spectrum of this density contrast.
-This derivation is similar to the one presented in \cite{Amin:2025dtd} which assumed a single species.
-In this work, the derivation is generalized to multiple species.
+This derivation is similar to the one presented in Ref.~\cite{Amin:2025dtd} which assumed a single species. \sd{It neglects 3-particle and higher-order correlations, so the results are valid at linear order in perturbations, as discussed in Ref.~\cite{Amin:2025dtd}.} In this work, the derivation is generalized to multiple species.
 The main results are as follows.